stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ## 1x Logging (optional)

 Logging components aggregates all logs and stores them centrally.
 These components run on logging nodes.
 The logging stack includes EFK stack (Elasticsearch-Fluentd-Kibana).
+Logging stack is optional, If a customer doesn't want it, we don't deploy it.

 At least, one logging machine is required.
 For high availability consider using three logging nodes.